-- Representing a bank in actions by monoline insurers seeking to deny coverage under financial guarantees covering residential mortgage-backed securitizations.
+- Representing a financial institution in actions by monoline insurers seeking to deny coverage under financial guarantees covering residential mortgage-backed securitizations.

-- Representing the former president of the nation’s largest mortgage lender in litigation with the SEC in the Central District of California, multiple suits by equity and debt holders, and litigation brought by RMBS investors and insurers in jurisdictions across the country.
+- Representing the former president of the nation’s largest mortgage lender in litigation with the SEC in the Central District of California, multiple suits by equity and debt holders, and litigation brought by RMBS investors and insurers.

 Ms. Stowe is the co-editor of the RMBS Litigation section of Orrick’s Financial Industry blog.
-She devotes a portion of her practice to pro bono activities, including the Volunteer Legal Services Program and the Michigan Innocence Clinic.
+She devotes a portion of her practice to pro bono activities, including representing individuals in collateral attacks on criminal convictions.

 Prior to joining Orrick, Ms. Stowe clerked for the Honorable Irma E. Gonzalez in the United States District Court for the Southern District of California.